baketti/Community-Forum/README.md

 This project was developed as the final exam for the Start2Impact University Angular course.
 It is a frontend application designed to work as a management tool for citizens, enabling them to submit and manage their ideas or reports.

+Below there are the guidelines covering the project structure, the core features, and finally, instructions for setting up the project locally with a quick initial setup.

 ## Technologies
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.0.6.
 - NgRx